 It’s the fastest way to clutter QuickBooks and slow down your reporting to a snail’s pace.
 Just imagine having to sort through thousands of orders when you need to troubleshoot—it’s impossible!

 A typical cafe can expect to sell 500 coffees a day, that’s 15,000 orders each month!
 This level of detail is just not necessary for financial reporting purposes.
 We recommend keeping the details in Square, leaving your QuickBooks to do what it’s meant to do.
 Look for an app that can summarize Square sales data and only post one journal entry into QuickBooks each day.
 This will keep your financials up to date and make month-end closing a breeze.

 How does the integration handle reconciliations for Square Payouts, Deposits, and Processing Fees?

 You may be surprised to learn that what you expect from Square is not what gets deposited into your bank account.
 The missing chunk is the processing fees that Square deducts from the deposit.
 And if you took out a loan from Square Capital, Square will deduct loan payments from your sales before you even see your money.

 A good integration app should automatically break these fees out for you and book them to the correct accounts in QuickBooks.
 You’ll be able to “match” the deposit in your banking feed, eliminating the need for you to log into Square to get them.

-As a tip, it’s a common mistake to book deposits as revenues.
-We reveal all the details on why this would be a huge mistake here.
+As a tip, it’s a common mistake to book deposits as revenues… but a deposit is not revenue.